hhariri/hhariri.github.io/_posts/2014-04-04-how-we-work.md

 ### We code

 I made a pact to myself when I joined JetBrains that I'd not become a pundit.
 How could I possibly show people how to make better use of our tools or solve issues if I myself weren't facing those issues or working with those tools?
 In addition, I love software development.
-I enjoy it and I always want o continue to write code.
+I enjoy it and I always want to continue to write code.
 And I make sure I do.

 I also demand it of the team.
 Whether this is working on internal things, extensions, plugins or Open Source Projects, it's a team policy that everyone should write code.
 And I'm happy to say that it's not enforced because we all love writing code.